 Online reviews and testimonials provide social proof on websites.
 If we see that a product has excellent reviews on Amazon, we are more likely to buy it.
 Testimonials can be a powerful influence, too, especially if those people in the testimonials are similar to us in terms of age and status.

 If you provide a great product or service and build up great online reviews, then adding these reviews using a TrustPilot application or plugin, for example, and placing the reviews in a prominent position, you can dramatically increase conversion rates.
-Video testimonials featuring happy clients and customers can also be highly effective.
+Check what Vocal Video has to say on the impact of video testimonials..

 Along with social proof, including reviews and testimonials.
 Customers seek validation and reassurance, and you can do this with: